Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Simulation and Results

 \subsection{Simulation Results}

 In Table~\ref{Comp_Cost_Time}, we compare the solutions to the conventional AC-OPF and \mbox{N-1} security constrained AC-OPF (both solved using MATPOWER and IPOPT \cite{wachter2006implementation}) with our proposed approach encoding the feasible space to MILPs in terms of problem formulation and type, generation cost, solver time and share of feasible instances for 125 instances with random cost functions.
+Note that random cost functions allow us to explore the feasible region better, as they result to different optimal points.
+At the same time, random cost functions do not affect the feasible space.
 Both the conventional AC-OPF and \mbox{N-1} security constrained AC-OPF do not return a feasible solution for 64.8\% of the 125 random test instances, requiring computationally expensive post-processing.
 Following our proposed approach, where we include the dynamic constraints in the optimization problem encoded as a MILP, for a value of $\epsilon =0$, we decrease this share to 47.2\%.
 Introducing a value of $\epsilon =8$ in the classification decision of the neural network in \eqref{eps_control} allows us to obtain feasible solutions for all test instances, i.e. all obtained solutions satisfy \mbox{N-1} security and small-signal stability criteria.
 Note that we select the value of $\epsilon =8$ based on a sensitivity analysis that we explain in detail in the following paragraphs.
 The iterative loss approximation in section \ref{sec:MILP} with $\rho = 1\%$ converges rapidly within 7 iterations on average.
 This shows good performance of the proposed approach to handle the equality constraint.